Automating Pipelines of A/B Tests with Population Split Using Self-Adaptation and Machine Learning

 The execution of the A/B testing pipelines starts with the initial A/B test on line~\ref{algo:pipeline1}.
 Until the End of the pipeline is not encountered (line~\ref{algo:pipeline2}), the current A/B test is deployed and the result of the A/B test is collected (line~\ref{algo:pipeline3}).
-The result of the A/B test is used to test the condition of the transition rules, and to identify the next A/B test (lines~\ref{algo:pipeline4}-\ref{algo:pipeline5}).
-If the next A/B test is End, the execution of the A/B testing pipeline stops (as explained, we assume a consistent set of designed rules). \\\textbf{Conceptual architecture.} We present now the conceptual architecture of \approach{} focusing on the automated execution of pipelines of A/B tests.
-We start with the architecture from the viewpoint of setting up and initiating a pipeline.
-Then we look at the architecture from the viewpoint of the execution of a pipeline of A/B tests.
+The result of the A/B test is used to test the condition of the transition rules and to identify the next A/B test (lines~\ref{algo:pipeline4}-\ref{algo:pipeline5}).
+If the next A/B test is End, the execution of the A/B testing pipeline stops (as explained, we assume a consistent set of designed rules). \\\textbf{Conceptual architecture.} We present now the conceptual architecture of \approachPipelines{}.
+We start with the viewpoint of setting up and initiating a pipeline.
+Then we look at the viewpoint of the execution of a pipeline of A/B tests.

 \paragraph{Architecture: Setting up and initiating a pipeline}